 My HR Professionals is keeping our clients up-to-date with all of the changing regulations concerning COVID-19.
 We will continue to keep up-to-date information on this page.
 Still we are available to answer questions via phone or email.
 For our Human Resource Administration Service clients, this comes at no additional charge.

-Employer Credit for Paid Sick Leave and Family Leave (FFCRA): The Families First Coronavirus Response Act (FFCRA) expired 12/31/2020 as a requirement, but it became Optional for eligible employers through March 31, 2021.
-Highlights of the provision:
+Employer Credit for Paid Sick Leave and Family Leave (FFCRA): The Families First Coronavirus Response Act (FFCRA) mandatory leave expired 12/31/2020 but became Optional for eligible employers effective January 1st, 2021.

 ARPA expands the scope of the refundable payroll tax credits for emergency paid sick leave and expanded family leave (EPSL and EFMLA), enacted in the Families First Coronavirus Response Act (FFCRA), for leaves taken through September 30th, 2021.

 - The EPSL bank of 80 hours and EFMLA bank of 12 weeks of leave resets on April 1, 2021.
 For example, someone who exhausted their 80 hours will have a new bank of 80 hours available to use effective April 1st.

 - ARPA mandates an employer cannot claim credits if paid leave favors highly compensated employees, full-time employees, or that discriminates based on how long employees have worked for the employer.

 - Three additional qualifying reasons that pay at 100% of the employee’s daily wages (up to a maximum of $511 per day) have been added to include when the employee is:

 - Getting a COVID-19 vaccine.

 - Recovering from complications due to receiving the vaccine.